-We are engaged in the discovery and development of therapeutic products aimed at treating patients with a wide array of severe disease states, including hematologic and cardiovascular disorders, autoimmune diseases and cancer.
+We are engaged in the discovery and development of therapeutic products aimed at treating patients with a wide array of severe disease states including hematologic diseases, cancer, cardiovascular disease and autoimmune disorders.
 Since our incorporation in January 1992, we have devoted substantially all of our resources to drug discovery, research, and product and clinical development.
 Additionally, through our wholly owned subsidiary, Alexion Antibody Technologies, Inc., or AAT, we are engaged in the discovery and development of a portfolio of additional antibody therapeutics targeting severe unmet medical needs.
+In September 2005, we formed a wholly-owned subsidiary, Alexion Europe SAS, as an important step in our strategy to manage late stage development, regulatory and commercial operations throughout Europe.